cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

    ---------------------------

    // -> map() method takes a function as an argument, applies that function to each element of a given array, and creates and returns an array populated with the results of each equation.
 It can get an optional second argument which denotes the index number, and a third one to denote the array that this method was called upon.
-If you're not using the returned array, then it is better to use forEach method or for...of loop.
+If you're not using the returned array, then it is better to use the forEach method or the for...of loop.
    // -> flat() method creates a enw array with sub-array elements using the specified depth
    // -> flatMap() applies a callback function to a given array, then flattens the array one level.
 It is actually the same as using map() and flat(1) consecutively.